-F. Cash, Cash Equivalents and Investments:
+1. Cash, Cash Equivalents and Investments:

 Cash and cash equivalents include petty cash, change funds, cash in banks and all highly liquid investments with a maturity of three months or less at the time of purchase and are stated at cost plus accrued interest.
-U.S. Treasury and agency obligations and certificates of deposit with maturities of one year or less when purchased are stated at cost.
-All other investments are stated at fair value.